antonino2306/antonino2306/README.md

 - 👋 Hi, I’m @antonino2306
-- 👀 I’m interested in programming
+- 👀 I’m a software engineer studente at the University of Palermo
-- 🌱 I’m currently learning C#

 <!---
 antonino2306/antonino2306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.